 - Reward and recognise your team for great work

-- Celebrations such as work anniversaries and birthdays
+- Celebrate work anniversaries and birthdays

 - Employee happiness surveys to see how your team is feeling

-- Using 1:1 templates and pencilling in time each week for a catch up
+- Using 1:1 templates and pencilling in time each week for a catch-up

-- Virtual daily chit chat channel your team can drop into if they’re feeling lonely or needing some social connection
+- Virtual daily chit-chat channel your team can drop into if they’re feeling lonely or needing some social connection

-- Slack social sharing channel to communicate with others about non work-related topics.
+- Slack social sharing channel to communicate with others about non-work-related topics.
 This helps to keep things fun

 Are you considering hiring a remote team?
 Our global employer of record service will help you find the perfect match for your company’s needs, no matter where they live in the world!

 Book a demo with us today to see how we can help you expand your business globally.